-- Arts Access Community Arts Award, recognising the outstanding results of a recent collaborative, inclusive arts project.
+- Arts Access Creative New Zealand Community Arts Award, recognising the outstanding results of a recent collaborative, inclusive arts project.
 It will have demonstrated a high standard of artistic outcomes and followed best practice in community participation.
-It will also have directly involved a community or communities that experience barriers to participation in the arts
+It will also have directly involved a community or communities that experience barriers to participation in the arts.
+Recipient receives $3000.

-- Arts Access Artistic Achievement Award, recognising the outstanding achievements and contribution of a New Zealand-based artist, who has a physical, sensory or intellectual impairment, or lived experience of mental ill-health
+- Arts Access PAK’nSAVE Artistic Achievement Award, recognising the outstanding achievements and contribution of a New Zealand-based artist, who has a physical, sensory or intellectual impairment, or lived experience of mental illness.
+Recipient receives $3000.

-- Arts Access Holdsworth Creative Space Award, recognising the outstanding contribution and impact of a creative space that provides opportunities for people with limited access to make art, across any or all artforms
+- Arts Access Holdsworth Creative Space Award, recognising the outstanding contribution and impact of a creative space that provides opportunities for people with limited access to make art, across any or all artforms.
+Recipient receives $3000.

-- Arts Access Creative New Zealand Arts For All Award, recognising a professional performing arts company, festival, literary organisation, venue, producer or gallery that best demonstrates its commitment to building new audiences by becoming more accessible to and inclusive of Deaf and disabled people.
+- Arts Access Creative New Zealand Arts For All Award, recognising a professional performing arts company, festival, literary event, venue, producer or gallery that best demonstrates its commitment to building their audiences by becoming more accessible to and inclusive of Deaf and disabled people.
 Recipient receives $4000, to be used to continue developing its accessibility.

-- Arts Access Corrections Whai Tikanga Award, recognising the outstanding contribution of a community group, organisation, initiative or individual working in a prison (e.g. Te Tirohanga or Te Mane Wahine) or Community Probations setting, and using tikanga and the arts to encourage a strong cultural identity and support pro-social living.
+- Arts Access Corrections Whai Tikanga Award, recognising the outstanding contribution of a community group, organisation or individual working in a prison (e.g. Te Tirohanga or Te Mane Wahine) or Community Corrections setting, and using tikanga and the arts to encourage a strong cultural identity and support pro-social living.

-Each of the six awards has a nomination form, which you can download below.
+Each of the six awards has a nomination form.
 You are able to nominate yourself or others.
-For more information, please contact Claire Noble at Arts Access Aotearoa (T: 04 802 4349 E: firstname.lastname@example.org).
+Nomination forms can be downloaded below or you can contact Stace Robertson Arts Access Aotearoa (T: 04 802 4349 E: email@example.com).

-For the two Arts Access Corrections Awards, contact Chris Ulutupu, Arts in Corrections Advisor, Arts Access Aotearoa (T: 04 802 4349 E: email@example.com) for more information .
+For the two Arts Access Corrections Awards, contact Chris Ulutupu, Arts in Corrections Advisor, Arts Access Aotearoa (T: 04 802 4349 E: firstname.lastname@example.org) for more information or nomination forms.